jbarratt/serialized.net/_posts/2009-03-05-my-approach-to-inbox-zero-with-mailapp.markdown

 ---
 My setup is pretty straightforward, Mail.app speaking IMAP to our company Zimbra server.

-I wanted to do <a href="http://www.43folders.com/izero">Inbox Zero</a> because I was sick of losing track of things in the backlog, trying to be clever with flags and "mark as unread", etc.
+I wanted to do [Inbox Zero](http://www.43folders.com/izero) because I was sick of losing track of things in the backlog, trying to be clever with flags and "mark as unread", etc.

-My workflow now is to process my inbox down to zero, pulling the information I need to take actions on out with <a href="http://www.earth2adam.com/omnifocus-gtd-actions-from-mail-redux/">this omnifocus technique.</a>
+My workflow now is to process my inbox down to zero, pulling the information I need to take actions on out with [this omnifocus technique.](http://www.earth2adam.com/omnifocus-gtd-actions-from-mail-redux/)

 However, when I've processed a message, I don't want to trash it.
 I needed a way to archive them for later searching.
 So, I applescripted it.